The Constitution and By-Laws of the Day by Day Club, Inc.

 - President: The president shall be the chief executive officer of the Day by Day Club.
 The president shall preside over all business meetings.
 If the president is absent from a business meeting, one of the two other officers shall preside.
 The Presidents term of office is 12 months beginning December 1st and ending November 30th.

 - Secretary: The secretary shall be the chief record keeping officer of the Day by Day Club, Inc. The secretary shall take and keep all the minutes of the business meetings.
-Meeting minutes shall be posted in a conspicuous location at the club within 7 days of each business meeting.
+Only approved business meeting minutes shall be posted in a conspicuous location at the club within 7 days of each business meeting.
 The secretary, or their assigns, is responsible for the maintenance of all literature and supplies for the Club.
 The secretary’s term of office is 12 months beginning December 1st and ending November 30th.

 - Treasurer: The treasurer shall maintain custody of all moneys of the club and present a current statement of the clubs financial condition at each regularly scheduled business meeting.
 The treasurer shall keep complete financial records of all business transactions.
 The treasurer shall be responsible for filing all the necessary papers to retain the club’s “not-for-profit status.”
 The treasurer’s term of office is 18 months from December 1st thru May 31st, 6 months overlapping with the incoming treasurer each year on December 1st.
 The Fiscal year of the club shall be November 1 to October 31.